 Prior to attending law school, Rupam obtained her Bachelor of Business Administration from the Beedie School of Business at Simon Fraser University, concentrating in human resource management and international business.

 Rupam is passionate about helping members of her community, particularly those with limited resources or abilities.
 During law school, she actively volunteered with organizations that aimed to facilitate access to justice such as Access Pro Bono’s Mental Health and Civil Chambers programs.
-She also volunteered as a legal advocate for individuals at Mental Health Review Board hearings as well as provided legal assistance to people with limited financial resources who were involved in civil litigation.
+Specifically, she volunteered as a legal advocate for individuals at Mental Health Review Board hearings as well as provided legal assistance to people with limited financial resources who were involved in civil litigation.

 Rupam was born and raised in Surrey and loves the community she lives in.
 In her spare time, she enjoys learning new dance styles, watching sports such as mixed martial arts (MMA), as well as volunteering at the Surrey Food Bank and Hamper To Your Home.
 Being proficient in Punjabi and Hindi allows her to not only enjoy the diversity of her community but provide assistance to those who are in need.